aukustomx/aukustomx.github.io/_posts/2025-02-28-why-you-shouldn't-use-exceptions-for-control-flow-but-should-use-them-for-business-rules-in-spring-boot.md

 - They keep service methods clean and focused.
 - They enable centralized error handling for meaningful API responses.

-By following these principles, you ensure that exceptions serve their intended purpose, keeping your Java applications efficient, maintainable, and robust.
+By following these principles, you ensure that exceptions serve their intended purpose, keeping your Java solutions efficient, maintainable, and robust.